Cloudy with a High Near 53

 Tonight

-Mostly cloudy, with a low around 33.
-Breezy, with an east northeast wind 5 to 15 mph becoming southwest after midnight.
-Winds could gust as high as 23 mph.
+Partly cloudy, with a low around 34.
+Northeast wind 9 to 14 mph becoming light and variable.
+Winds could gust as high as 21 mph.

 Tuesday

-Sunny, with a high near 62.
-West northwest wind 6 to 10 mph.
+Sunny, with a high near 63.
+Light west wind becoming west northwest 5 to 9 mph in the afternoon.

 Tuesday Night

-Mostly clear, with a low around 38.
-West northwest wind 6 to 10 mph.
+Partly cloudy, with a low around 39.
+West wind 7 to 9 mph.

 Wednesday

 Mostly sunny, with a high near 66.
-Breezy, with a west wind 8 to 13 mph increasing to 15 to 20 mph in the afternoon.
-Winds could gust as high as 30 mph.
+Breezy, with a west wind 8 to 17 mph, with gusts as high as 26 mph.

 Wednesday Night